fara-pug/fara-pug/index.md

 Needy as they are, they want foods that noone in their right mind would care to eat, Weapons and other items you have never heard of.
-And they send you to unknown places too.
-Always they have needs in places you've never been, make you deliver the weirdest trinkets and their oddest friends to hard to find people and places.
+And they send you to [unknown places](#orga47d76d) too.
+Always they have needs in places you've never been, make you deliver the weirdest trinkets or their odd selves to hard to find people and places.
 The heirlooms from their illustrious ancestors, those medals, just like their inane request never seem to run out.